CLOSER-Cohorts/training-development/HUN-REN/questions.md

 ## DDI-Lifecycle Question Types

-There are three quesstion structures in DDI-Lifecycle
+There are three question structures in DDI-Lifecycle

 - QuestionItem
 - QuestionGrid
 - QuestionBlock
   - QuestionItem

  ::: notes
  QuestionBlocks are a collection of QuestionItems, we wil concentrate on QuestionItems.